teresa-klatzer/teresa-klatzer.github.io/_pages/about.md

 # ### random
 # All models are wrong, but some are useful.
 (George E. P. Box)
 ---
 Currently postdoctoral researcher at Lancaster University under the MARS programme (Mathematics for AI in Real-world Systems).
-Previously I was holding a Doctoral Prize Fellowship from the <a href="https://www.probai.ac.uk/"> Prob_AI Hub</a> at the University of Edinburgh with <a href="https://webhomes.maths.ed.ac.uk/~kzygalak/">Konstantinos C. Zygalakis</a>, focusing on mathematical foundations of probabilistic AI for scientific imaging at the intersection of machine learning, Bayesian computation, numerical analysis, and imaging inverse problems.
+Previously I was holding a Doctoral Prize Fellowship from the <a href="https://www.probai.ac.uk/"> Prob_AI Hub</a> at the University of Edinburgh with <a href="https://webhomes.maths.ed.ac.uk/~kzygalak/">Konstantinos C. Zygalakis</a>, focusing on mathematical foundations of probabilistic AI for scientific imaging.
+My research interests lie at the intersection of machine learning, Bayesian computation, numerical analysis, and imaging inverse problems.

 I have completed my PhD in Applied and Computational Mathematics at the University of Edinburgh in fall 2025.
 My PhD research was funded by the <a href="https://www.macs.hw.ac.uk/~mp71/bloom.html">BLOOM</a> project, supervised by <a href="https://scholar.google.com/citations?user=XqwQVdEAAAAJ&hl=en">Konstantinos Zygalakis</a>, <a href="https://www.macs.hw.ac.uk/~mp71">Marcelo Pereyra</a>.
 My PhD thesis is titled "Bayesian imaging with data-driven priors".